 - As of 2010, 10 countries with the largest Muslim populations are Indonesia, India, Pakistan, Bangladesh, Nigeria, Iran, Egypt, Turkey, Algeria, and Morocco.

-This is a fantastic bundle which includes everything you need to know about Ramadan across 23 in-depth pages.
-These are ready-to-use Ramadan worksheets that are perfect for teaching students about the Ramadan which is an Islamic religious annual observance of the holy month of fasting.
+This is a fantastic bundle that includes everything you need to know about Ramadan across 23 in-depth pages.
+These are ready-to-use Ramadan worksheets that are perfect for teaching students about Ramadan which is an Islamic religious annual observance of the holy month of fasting.
 It falls on the ninth month of the Muslim calendar and consadan is an Islamic religious annual observance of the holy month of fasting.
-It falls on the ninth month of the Muslim calendar and considered as one of the Five Pillars of Islam.
+It falls on the ninth month of the Muslim calendar and is considered one of the Five Pillars of Islam.
 The actual beginning of Ramadan differs each year dependent on the sighting of the new moon.

 Complete List Of Included Worksheets